cheind/pure-torch-ngp/README.md

 # pure-torch-ngp

-This repository contains an unofficial implementation of
+This repository provides an unofficial implementation of

 > "Instant Neural Graphics Primitives with a Multiresolution Hash Encoding" by
 > Thomas Müller, Alex Evans, Christoph Schied, Alexander Keller @